-Employees will not use Corporation equipment such as computers, copiers and fax machines in the conduct of an outside business or in support of any religious, political or other outside daily activity.
-We will not solicit contributions nor distribute non-work related materials during work hours.
+Employees will not use Corporation equipment such as computers, copiers, and fax machines in the conduct of an outside business or in support of any religious, political, or other outside daily activity.
+We will not solicit contributions nor distribute non-work-related materials during work hours.

 RCUOG reserves the right to monitor or review all data and information contained on an employee's RCUOG-issued computer or electronic device, the use of the internet or RCUOG's intranet.
-We will not tolerate the use of RCUOG resources to create, access, store, print, solicit or send any materials that are harassing, threatening, abusive, sexually explicit or otherwise offensive or inappropriate.
+We will not tolerate the use of RCUOG resources to create, access, store, print, solicit or send any materials that are harassing, threatening, abusive, sexually explicit, or otherwise offensive or inappropriate.
 Questions about the proper use of RCUOG resources should be directed to your manager.

-5. RCUOG EMPLOYMENT HIRING POLICYAND PROCEDURES
+5. RCUOG EMPLOYMENT HIRING POLICY AND PROCEDURES

-Employees of the Research Corporation of the University of Guam are employed to deliver grant or externally funded objectives.
-Employees can be full or part time.
-Fulltime employees will generally work 40 hours per week, receive Social Security and Medicare, and shall be entitled to benefits including annual leave and sick leave as well as medical/dental insurance.
+Employees of the Research Corporation are employed to deliver grant or externally funded objectives.
+Employees can be full-time or part-time.
+Full-time employees will generally work 40 hours per week, receive Social Security and Medicare, and shall be entitled to benefits including annual leave, sick leave, holiday pay, medical/dental insurance, and a 403(b) plan.
+Part-time employee benefits include Social Security and Medicare at a minimum.
+Other benefits may be available depending on the number of hours worked and availability of funds.

 Equal Employment Opportunity: the RCUOG's Equal Employment Opportunity (EEO) policy encompasses the principle that all qualified and eligible job applicants have the right to fair hiring practices.
 Only after a unit has reviewed qualified and eligible candidates should the most suitable person(s) be selected.
 RCUOG's commitment to EEO is displayed through a system of established hiring procedures that assures all qualified and eligible applicants receive fair treatment.
 All units are encouraged to familiarize themselves with such procedures.
-EEO is a policy of the University and required by federal law by any organization receiving federal funds.
+EEO is a policy of the University of Guam and required by federal law by any organization receiving federal funds.
 Non-compliance by any one unit could result in fines and penalties for the RCUOG and the University of Guam to include the loss of federal funding.